duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 ### Windows

-Source code, DLLs can be downloaded from [NLopt official site](https://nlopt.readthedocs.io/en/latest/NLopt_on_Windows/).
+Source code and DLLs can be downloaded from [NLopt official site](https://nlopt.readthedocs.io/en/latest/NLopt_on_Windows/).

 ## Compile